Roth-Lab/PhyClone/README.md

 > While any mutation pre-clustering method can be used, we recommend
 > [PyClone-VI](https://github.com/Roth-Lab/pyclone-vi).
 Both due to its established
 > strong performance, and its output format which can be fed directly into PhyClone *'as-is'*.
+> For recommended settings for pre-clustering using PyClone-VI, pleaser refer to: [Running PyClone-VI for PhyClone](#running-pyclone-vi-for-phyclone)

 The file should be in tab delimited tidy data frame format and have the following columns: